lowpolyneko/nekop2p/README.md

 Enter Command ('?' for help) >> ?
 Available CLI commands:
-register        Register file to index download        Download file from peer on index search          Query peers on index deregister      Deregister file on index query           Queries entire network for file
+register        Register file (or update file) to index download        Download file (or update file) from peer on index search          Query peers on index deregister      Deregister file on index query           Queries entire network for file